-- This deployment report summarizes the real time water quality and quantity monitoring data recorded at the Humber River at Humber Village Bridge station over a period of 47 days.
+- This deployment report summarizes the real time water quality and quantity monitoring data recorded at the Humber River at Humber Village Bridge station over a period of 160 days.
 No unusual events or data anomalies were evident.
 Visible trends were likely related to seasonal temperature changes and precipitation events. - All parameters displayed trends typical for this waterbody at this time of year.
-All accurate pH values and the majority of dissolved oxygen values were within the recommended CCME guidelines for the Protection of Aquatic Life.
+All pH values and dissolved oxygen values were within the recommended CCME guidelines for the Protection of Aquatic Life.